EliziumNet/Loopz/resources/docs/bulk-renamer.md

 In other more complicated rename batches, we might (and probably will) encounter a scenario where the named group captures defined are not doing what we expected.
 In this case, we can run the command with diagnostics enabled via the [Diagnose](#parameter-ref.diagnose) parameter.

-For this example, we can see when *Diagnose* is specified, we can see the value of named capture groups:
+For this example, when *Diagnose* is specified, we can see the value of named capture groups:

 ![picture](../images/bulk-rename.MOVE-TO-FINAL.fixed-with-DIAGNOSTICS.jpg)